-See this detail of the pump, recycle pump has a head of 60 meters and plant fuel oil pump has a head of 216 meters.
+See this detail of the pump, the recycle pump has a head of 60 meters and the plant fuel oil pump has a head of 216 meters.
 These must be large pumps.
 Let’s look where they are in PFD.

 Let me adjust the PFD on the screen so that we can conclude our video.